coderLCJ/Data_structure/README.md

-This repositories contains some basic operations of data structure.
+This repertory contains some basic operations of data structure.